ianmcloughlin/typst-thesis/chapters/03-foundations.typ

 #import "@preview/physica:0.9.5": *

-= Foundations of Quantum Information Theory: The Qubit
+= Foundations of Quantum Information Theory

 == Comparative Definitions of a Qubit